-- Suppose $\rho = 0$ : Then the expected rate of NGDP growth never changes, and the economy never deviates from the NGDP path.
-"Perfect NGDP targeting." - Suppose $\rho > 0$ : Then the expected rate of NGDP fluctuates persistently with the shock, and it takes longer to return to the NGDP path. - Nominal and real rates fall in a recession.
+- How can we interpret these results as NGDP targeting? - No persistence in productivity growth, $\rho = 0$: The expected rate of NGDP growth never changes, and the economy never deviates from the NGDP path.
+"Perfect NGDP targeting." - Persistence in productivity growth, $\rho > 0$: The expected rate of NGDP growth fluctuates persistently with the shock, and it takes longer to return to the balanced growth NGDP path. - Nominal and real rates fall in a recession.